 Who am I?

 Maybe it’s your first time on my website and maybe you already know me.
 My name is Ljamis Khalaf and I am a music producer from the Netherlands and the owner of Daddynervs Music.
-I have my own studio where I create instrumentals, music and work on different projects.
-I have began my journey back in 2016 with Daddynervs Music and now I am working with independant with artists across the world, making their dreams come true with my instrumentals.
-With my blogposts and on my instagram I am helping artists out by sharing my mistakes, my vision and my opinion.
+In my studio I’m writing emotional piano ballads for singers.
+With my articles, such as this one, I am helping by sharing my mistakes, my vision and my opinion.

-For over 25 years I have played the piano and this is why I am making piano ballad instrumentals for singers, rappers and content creators.
+For over 25 years I have played the piano and this is why I am making piano ballad instrumentals.
 I have written music for artists in the USA, Europe and Asia.
 I have also written for movies and shortfilms.
 One even got nominated for best musical composition!

 In this blogpost I am going to talk about how to prepare yourself.
 My tips are based on my own customers who have come to the studio with terrible preparation.
 After sharing these tips they were a lot better the next time.
 If you want to have your best performance for the most professional recording than read on!